 The Japanese ghost story has a long tradition that goes back to the 19th Century and there are numerous examples of it on screen from Ugetsu Monogatari (1953), Ghost Story of Yotsuya (1959), Oni Baba (1964) and Illusion of Blood (1965) through to more recent international hits such as Ring (1998) and Ju-on: The Grudge (2003).
 The Western-made Japanese ghost story is another whole kettle of fish.
 There were a host of English-language remakes of the 00s Japanese films with The Ring (2002) and The Grudge (2004), which soon devolved into less-than-stellar examples such as Pulse (2006), One Missed Call (2008) and Death Note (2017).
 There have been very sporadic attempts to make original English-language ghost stories set in Japan with the likes of The House Where Evil Dwells (1982) and The Forest (2016), although neither of these are very well regarded.

 The main problem is that the film is slow and not much happens for a very long time.
-For a seasoned genre writer, Simon Barrett falls into the trap of making the journey there into the bulk of the film while keeping the actual ghost story elements until near the end.
+The script falls into the trap of making the journey there into the bulk of the film while keeping the actual ghost story elements until near the end.
 It is not at least until nearly the one-hour point before anything supernatural starts to happen, for instance.
 There are a few manifestations towards the end – hands reaching up from the floorboards of the temple to drag people down, the ghostly boys, shadows of things with clawed hands popping into the foreground – but no real payoff.

 Least of all, there is no explanation of what is going on.
 The film reaches a frustrating resolution where [PLOT SPOILERS] the character who has been hidden in the tented wheelchair and disfigured has their identity revealed (a surprise that only really came down to choosing which of the three otherwise anonymous characters it was), the boy waiting outside is found not to exist, and for no clear reason the disfigured survivor stabs the interpreter and flees the hospital.
 It reaches an overall shrug of indifference.